Saving For The Web¶

 Use this for images with a lot of different colors, like paintings.

-Use this for images with few colours or which are black and white, like comics and pixel-art.
+Use this for images with few colors or which are black and white, like comics and pixel-art.
 Select Save as indexed PNG, if possible to optimise even more.

 Only use this for animation (will be supported this year) or images with a super low color count, because they will get indexed.